compi-migui/tfg-doc/src/md/110_appendices.md

 ![Confusion matrices for the SVM classifier using principal components that explain 95% of variance, with data leakage avoidance.](noleak-conf_matrices-svm-var0.95-0.png){#fig:noleak-conf_matrices-svm-var0.95-0 width=85%}

 # Source code
-The code used in this work is freely available in the GitHub repository found at the following address: [https://github.com/compi-migui/shmowt](https://github.com/compi-migui/shmowt).
+The code used in this final degree thesis is freely available in the GitHub repository found at the following address: [https://github.com/compi-migui/shmowt](https://github.com/compi-migui/shmowt).
 It is written in the Python programming language, and uses all free and open-source software (FOSS) libraries, which means anyone can take it, run it, modify it and distribute it without having to pay for costly licenses or even ask for permission.

 That repository is by far the best way to view the source code.
 However, to guard against the obsolescence of a third party service, its contents are also included in this appendix with files grouped by their function.